History Files

 267/268 - 269

 The Peucini Bastarnae are specifically mentioned in the invasion across the Roman frontier.
-Part of the barbarian coalition which includes Goths and Heruli, they use their knowledge of boat building from several centuries of living on the Black Sea coast and in the Danube estuary to help build a fleet in the estuary of the River Tyras (now the Dnieper).
+Part of the barbarian coalition which includes Goths and Heruli, they use their knowledge of boat building from several centuries of living on the Black Sea coast and in the Danube estuary to help build a fleet in the estuary of the River Tyras (now the Dniester).
 The force of which they are part sails along the coast to Tomis in Moesia Inferior.
 They attack the town but are unable to take it.
 Sailing on, they are frustrated twice more, at Marcianopolis (Devnya in modern Bulgaria) and Thessalonica in Macedonia.
 Finally, they move into Thrace where they are crushed by Emperor Claudius II at Naissus in 269.

 270 - 274

 Beginning with Emperor Aurelian, a series of remarkable soldier emperors commences the process of reunifying and restoring the Roman empire.
-Aurelian defeats the Germanic barbarians who had crossed the Danube, including Goths, Sarmatians and probably Bastarnae, and kills the leader of the Goths.
+Aurelian defeats the Germanic barbarians who had crossed the Danube, including Goths, Sarmatians, and probably Bastarnae, and kills the leader of the Goths.
 This act begins a shift of power amongst the barbarian tribes.

 276 - 282